 There are a bunch of tricks to defeat spam bots:

-- Setting a hidden field that humans can’t fill out, but spam bots will and then eliminating those submissions at that point.
+- Setting a hidden field that humans can’t fill out.
+But spam bots will.
+You can then eliminate those submissions.

-- Use double-opt in to ensure your subscribers are genuine – all this requires is a link in an email which will only subscribe them if they click it and is not massively different to simply sending a welcome email.
+- Use double-opt in to ensure your subscribers are genuine.
+All this requires is a link in an email which will only confirm their subscription upon clicking.
+This is not massively different to simply sending a welcome email.

-- Checking for patterns in the email and other fields which indicate they are sequential or automated such as numerical characters in first names, or hexadecimal characters and manually scrubbing your data.
+- Checking for patterns in the email and other fields which indicate they are sequential or automated.
+For example numerical characters in first names, or hexadecimal characters.
+Look for these and then manually scrub your data.

-- Running proper email hygiene processes to remove unengaged data which won’t prevent fake emails being added but will kick them out as quickly as possible.
+- Running proper email hygiene processes to remove unengaged data.
+That won’t prevent fake emails being added but it will kick them out as quickly as possible.

-- Capturing the IP addresses of the form submissions to spot if one IP is producing multiple form inputs then block that IP address.
+- Capturing the IP addresses of the form submissions to spot if one IP is producing multiple form inputs.
+You can then block that IP address.

 - Add Captcha to your forms.
-There are various forms of Captcha, some which can be very annoying and off-putting to the user where you have to enter a code made up of mangled characters from an image which are quite hard to read and I invariably always get wrong at least once, or clicking on all the squares that contain a store front, which often leaves me red faced as I seem to have an inability to identify such things.
-But Google’s ReCaptcha is a good option, and the one I would recommend, as it simply requires a click of a box from the user which is barely a blip on the user journey and will destroy spam bot submission attempts.
+There are various types of Captcha.
+Some can be very annoying and off-putting to the user, such as those where you have to enter a code made up of mangled characters from an image.
+These are often genuinely hard to read and I invariably always get them wrong at least once.
+There are also types that involve clicking on all the squares that contain say a store front.
+I’m often left red faced as I seem to have an inability to identify such things!
+But Google’s ReCaptcha is a good option, and the one I would recommend.
+It simply requires a click of a box from the user, which is barely a blip on the user journey and will destroy spam bot submission attempts.
 The only downside is it won’t stop real people from submitting to your forms where you will have to be extra vigilant.

 You can check our our website to see Captcha in use: